kolodziejczakM/preact-modern-startupper/README.md

 There is simplest service worker setup via webpack OfflinePlugin - https://github.com/NekR/offline-plugin If you don't want to use it, but you want simple cache on Front-end api calls, then it's better to use appropriate libraries, check out: https://github.com/elbywan/wretch

-### What about eliminating duplicated request, retrying them once fail...? :horse_racing:
+### What about eliminating duplicated requests, retrying them once fail...? :horse_racing:

 Beyond scope of this project.
 Check out: https://github.com/elbywan/wretch-middlewares